Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Experiments and Results

 \subsection{Subject-specific organ dynamics}

-Results presented in Fig~\ref{fig:subjects_corr_maps} illustrate the motion pattern dynamics for all subjects using the proposed descriptor.
-For each motion cycle, a decrease of the correlation value indicates an organ deformation with respect to the reference (initial shape), this can be interpreted by the fact that forced inspiration involves an action of the diaphragm and abdominal muscles that induces deformations of the internal organs.
+Results presented in Fig~\ref{fig:subjects_corr_maps} illustrate the organ motion patterns for all subjects using the proposed descriptor.
+For each motion cycle, a decrease in correlation coefficients reflects changes in surface geometry, relative to the reference state.
+This can be interpreted by the fact that forced inspiration involves an action of the diaphragm and abdominal muscles which induces deformation of the internal organs.
 Otherwise, when the correlation values increase, the patient releases the pressure and consequently the bladder relaxes and returns to its initial shape.
-Respiratory motions were expected to be standard during scanning.
-However, depth and rhythm may vary across time.
-The patient's breathing patterns then becomes irregular with time which can be noticed from the correlation trajectories illustrated in Figure~\ref{fig:subjects_corr_maps}.
+Respiratory motions were expected to be perfectly regular during scanning.
+However, depth and rhythm may vary over time.
+The patient's breathing patterns then becomes irregular with time which can be noticed from the correlation trajectories.
+For all healthy subjects, the organ was highly deformed by maximum of inspiration and the deformations occured essentially in the top lateral regions.
+In terms of motion patterns, the organ shape at the maximum of expiration state was very close to the shape at resting state, especially for subjects $S_1$, $S_4$, and $S_5$ (see top meshes in each subfigure).
+Clearly, the resting state has never been revisited throughout the organ shape trajectory for the other subjects.
+This can explain the reduction in correlation across cycles.